 Indeed, in the financial category of “things that go bump in the night,” stock market volatility looms large.

-Many younger investors, who watched their parents’ portfolios fall during the Great Recession, are unnerved by Wall Street’s ebb and flow.
+Many younger investors, who watched their parents’ portfolios fall during the Great Recession from 2007 to 2009, and more recent 2020 recession induced by COVID-19, are unnerved by Wall Street’s ebb and flow.
 In response, some invest too conservatively to meet their financial goals.

 Forty- and 50-somethings nearing retirement, meanwhile, are sometimes more inclined to knee-jerk reactions when the stock market suddenly drops, which can put their investment portfolio at risk.